 - Clean up after your practice session. - Be a team member and help your fellow classmate. - If you schedule additional time you must have a lab partner - No eating or drinking in the lab. - Show up for your scheduled practice time.
-If you cannot be there on your scheduled time you must notify the program faculty. - Practice times will be scheduled for each student on a posted schedule.
-If you cannot make your practice time you may trade with another student.
-You will be required to write the change on the schedule and sign an agreement to change times with the person you are changing with.

-- Scrubs, hats, shoe covers, mask are to be worn in the lab. - You will have a locker assigned to you.
-You may purchase a lock for your locker. - Do not let food or drinks stay in your locker overnight. - Please keep talking to a minimum level - Other lab rules may be added to course syllabi.
+If you cannot be there on your scheduled time you must notify the program faculty. - Practice times will be scheduled for each student if available. - Scrubs, hats, shoe covers, mask are to be worn in the lab. - You will have a locker assigned to you.
+You may purchase a lock for your locker (optional). - Do not let food or drinks stay in your locker overnight. - Please keep talking to a minimum while in the lab. - Other lab rules may be added to course syllabi.